Skip to main content

-A new puppy arrives — cute, playful, and bursting with energy!
+A new puppy arrives, cute, playful, and bursting with energy!
 But how do you turn this little whirlwind into a well-behaved companion?
-Here you'll find the most important tips for housebreaking, basic commands, and building a strong bond.
-Start off on the right paw!
+This guide covers housebreaking, basic commands, and building a strong bond from day one.

 It's never too early to start training.
 Puppies are incredibly receptive and eager to learn at a young age.
 Puppy training covers several key areas.
 Here are the most important ones:

-A new puppy brings tons of joy and excitement into your home — but also a lot of responsibility.
+A new puppy brings tons of joy and excitement into your home and a lot of responsibility.
 As a new dog owner, you should know that successful puppy training takes patience, consistency, and plenty of love.

 Training a puppy matters for several reasons: